Class is limited to ten (10) attendees.

 Provide student with the requirements to write / sit for the 3rd Class High Pressure HP Boiler Operating Engineer license exam at end of training class.

-To comply with the requirements of NASOE Accredited HP Boiler Engineer learning program for boiler and boiler plant systems.
-The 3rd Class High Pressure HP Boiler Operating Engineer license training course complies with the learning components of NASOE.
+To comply with the requirements of National's Accredited Stationary HP Steam Engineer learning program for boiler and boiler plant systems.
+The 3rd Class Stationary High Pressure HP Steam Engineer license training course complies with the learning components of National.

 This study course is structured to explain, apply and interpret the duties expected of a high-pressure boiler operating engineer who is also titled a 'watch engineer' or 'boiler shift engineer' in a high-pressure steam heating or steam process plant.